-Only 273,000 cattle have been claimed under the scheme.
+To date, only 273,000 cattle have been claimed under the scheme.

-NFUS said it was opposed to the introduction of the Scottish Beef Calf Scheme, but, as all beef producers will lose 10% of the beef element of their SFP, it should be claimed.
+NFUS said it was opposed to the introduction of the Scottish Beef Calf Scheme, but as all beef producers will lose 10% of the beef element of their SFP it should be claimed.

 There is no limit on the number of claims by any individual.
 Payments are expected to be issued in February 2006.

 NFUS policy director Scott Walker said: “We can only speculate as to the reasons for the low take-up.

 “A delay in getting Parliamentary approval which resulted in farmers being advised not to submit claims at the start of the year, together with the general negativity amongst farmers over the benefits of the scheme, have probably been the two most significant reasons.